Healing With 'Live' Calcium Montmorillonite Clay

 have been documented in research conducted by many scientists and

-leading universities.
 Dr. B.H.
 Ershoff, from the University of Southern

 California School of Medicine, conducted research for NASA which